ahultgren/hamster/README.md

 ## Philosophy

-When you use cache a function using `hamster(fn)`, a function is returned.
+When you cache a function using `hamster(fn)`, a function is returned.
 You can use this function in exactly the same way as the original.
-No other part of your code should ever have to think about that the function is cached.
+No other part of your code should ever have to care about that the function is cached.

-Also the cached function itself should not and need not be modified with cache in mind.
+Also the cached function itself should not and need not be modified with caching in mind.
 The function should do what it does, callers should do what they do, while Hamster automagically takes care of the cache.